 Most gooseberry plants are sold grown on a single main stem.
 Take a look at the lowest 8cm / 3in of the stem and if it has any straggling stems or suckers then prune these off.

+Choose a sunny position to plant your gooseberry bush.
+They grow early in the year when sunshine is at a premium.
 Gooseberry bushes should be planted at the same depth as they were growing when dug up.
-Don't plant them any deeper because this will only encourage suckers to grow.
+Don’t plant them any deeper because this will only encourage suckers to grow.
 The main stem will have a clear soil line showing how deep to plant them.

 Dig out a hole deep and wide enough to take the roots.
 Spread the roots into hole and then cover firmly with soil.
-Don't compact the top soil too much, this would only encourage puddles to form on the soil surface.
+Don’t compact the top soil too much, this would only encourage puddles to form on the soil surface.
 Sprinkle a couple of handfuls of blood fish and bone on the immediately surrounding soil and fork in with a trowel.
-If the soil is dry at all then water.
+If the soil is dry at all then

 If you are planting more than one gooseberry bush then space them about 1.3m / 4ft 8in apart in each direction.

 In early spring each year apply a mulch of organic matter around the plant(s), 5cm / 2in deep (not touching the main stem) is ideal.
 This will reduce the need for weeding, retain water in the soil and provide a small amount of nutrients.
 At the same time sprinkle a couple of handfuls of blood, fish and bone around the plant and work into the soil surface.

 Gooseberries need a small amount of nitrogen but too much will cause quick but weak growth making the plant an easy target for pests and disease.
 They do benefit however from a good regular source of potassium.
 The ideal solution is to feed the plants monthly from early spring up to around harvest time with liquid tomato feed – see the container instructions for dilution rates.